 Research, collaboration and the support of public institutions are all essential to hemp as the crop grows to reach its full potential.
-The recommendations contained here, in the Industrial Hemp Planting Best Practices for Grain & Fiber Production guide, reflect the experience of those involved to date and are subject to change as more is learned about the crop.
-Thank you for getting involved and making positive contributions to the industrial hemp community in Kansas and the midwest.
+The recommendations contained here, in Industrial Hemp Planting Best Practices for Grain & Fiber Production guide, reflect the experience of those involved to date and are subject to change as more is learned about the crop.
+Thank you for making positive contributions to the industrial hemp community in Kansas and the midwest.

-Industrial Hemp Production Season Timeline
+Industrial Hemp Season 2025 Timeline